 Kwity Paye’s best NFL Draft fits

 Paye came into the season as a fringe first-round prospect but is now clearly entrenched in the middle of the first round, if not higher.
-It would not be a surprise to see him blow the doors off of Indianapolis at the Combine and ride the wave of hype into a top-ten draft selection.
+Unfortunately we won’t get to see him blow the doors off of Indianapolis at the Combine.
+However, he can be expected to ride the wave of Pro Day hype into a high draft selection.
 That being said, there are so many doors where Paye can walk through and succeed.

 The Atlanta Falcons make a lot of sense too.
 Even if he would be playing mostly as an outside linebacker in their scheme, Paye has the movement skills to work in space if needed.
 As I mentioned before, he played on special teams, so Paye has the fluidity to drop back in coverage if asked.
 He can win outside with his burst and flexibility to soften those harsh pass rush angles.
 Paye can dip his shoulder and really reduce the surface area when tightening that arc.
 The Falcons are desperate for pass-rushing help.